If a building site injury has set you back, we'll help you move forward

 Although most people injured on construction sites are employees or contractors of the site operator, injuries to visitors are also fairly commonplace.
 These can include serious or even fatal injuries.
 In the ten years up to and including 2013/14, 46 visitors to UK construction sites were killed in accidents.

-What to do if you have been injured on a construction site
+What to do if you have been injured on a building site

 It does not matter whether you are an employee, contractor or visitor, you may well be able to claim compensation if you were injured on a building site in an accident that was not your fault.

-Our panel of expert claims solicitors can guide you through the claims process and ensure that you receive the compensation you are entitled to.
-Call us on 0800 612 7456 or arrange a call back at a time that suits you.
+We can guide you through the claims process and ensure that you receive the compensation you are entitled to.
+Call us on 0800 376 1001 or arrange a call back at a time that suits you.